 The first person your music will be heard by is called an A&R Executive.
 A&R stands for “Artists & Repertoire” — in other words meaning the artists the label signs and the music they release (repertoire means: the artist’s song catalog).

 The A&R selects these, and then must report their findings to their superiors within the record company, thereafter.
 There is immense pressure on every A&R at a label to be uber-selective.

-An artist, songwriter or producer who wants to know how to get signed by a record label should do their research on what a particular label tends to release, prior to aiming to get a deal with that particular company.
+An artist, songwriter or producer who wants to connect with record labels looking to sign artists should do their research on what a particular label tends to release, prior to aiming to get a deal with that particular company.

 It can help to be in contact with others in the business (outside of the given record company) — like the independent A&R consultants at our A&R consultancy firm (for example) — who have direct relationships with major labels, publishers and subsidiaries.

-We have at our disposal detailed intel into what each label is looking for and how to approach the A&Rs, and can give you valuable insight into how to get signed by a record label.
+We have at our disposal detailed intel into what each label is looking for and how to approach the A&Rs, and can give you valuable insight into how to attract record labels looking to sign artists.